minsik-ai/minsik-ai.github.io/_pages/about.md

   - /about.html
 ---

-Hello!
-I'm a Machine Learning Engineer from Amazon, with tenure in Alexa, AWS AI teams.
+Hello, I'm a Machine Learning Engineer from Amazon, with tenure in Alexa, AWS AI teams.

 My areas of interest are representation learning, dialogue research and text generation with Large Language Models.